Take back the tracks

-The LDGLA is an alliance for everyone who wants to protect these historic green lanes and their use for farming access and quiet, non-motorised recreation.
+The LDGLA is an alliance for all those who want to protect our historic green lanes for farming access and quiet, non-motorised recreation.

 Green Lanes in the Lake District

+Green lanes are unsealed tracks, an important part of the Lake District's cultural heritage.
+They were made for pedestrian and horse-drawn traffic, not for motor vehicles with pneumatic tyres and propelled through their wheels.
 According to the LDNPA there are 75 green lanes in the Lake District.
 Of these 16 are classified as red routes, i.e. "priority management routes with significant use requiring significant monitoring/management".
-The tracks at High Nibthwaite, Elterwater, Stang End and Tarn Hows are just some examples.
+The tracks at Little Langdale, High Nibthwaite, Elterwater, Tarn Hows and Stang End and are just some examples.

 The Aims of the Lake District Green Lanes Alliance